sniperwk/doubly-linked-list-in-C-/README.md

 # doubly-linked-list-in-Cpp

 This program (in C++) implements a doubly-linked list using a single "pointer value" per node.
-This is realized by using bitwise exclusive-or (XOR).
+This is realized by using bitwise exclusive-or (XOR) operation.
 Here XOR is used to encode a linked pointer traversal:

 1) the single "pointer value" stored in a node will be the XOR result of the preceding and following nodes'addresses,